 Greasing Parchment Paper

-That’s right, a small amount of grease can be added to the parchment paper to ensure that it stays in place while you pour the cake mixture into the tin.
+That’s right, a small amount of grease can be added to the parchment paper to ensure it stays in place while you pour the cake mixture into the tin.

 This isn’t always necessary, but it often helps to prevent the paper from folding under the weight of the mixture.

-If the parchment paper bends or folds once you’ve put the mixture into the cake tin, you’re going to have a very difficult time of rectifying it.
+If the parchment paper bends or folds once you’ve put the mixture into the cake tin, you’re going to have a very difficult time rectifying it.
 Moreover, the cake mixture will more than likely find its way underneath the parchment paper and stick to the tin, rendering at least some of the paper useless.

 To avoid this, a lot of bakers like to add grease to the tin itself before sticking the cut parchment paper to it.